A Few on Film From the Nottingham Christmas Market [AgfaPhoto APX 400]

 So despite using the available light as well as I could and thinking about my compositions too, the inherent image quality and qualities of the results were never going to blow me away.

 As a quick side note here, I am actually quite fond of the ISO 100 version of Kentmere – which is also sold as AgfaPhoto APX 100.
+I shot a roll of it Barcelona, if you fancy seeing how that went.

 The camera though… The little Rollei 35, with its front-mounted dials and pop-out lens, was a very impressive piece of kit.
 You have to zone focus when using it, which is fine for me as that’s what I tend to do a lot anyway.